Hendon Hooker, QB, Tennessee | NFL Draft Scouting Report

 Rounding out Hooker’s strengths, the Tennessee QB has occasionally shown discretion when passing up first-window throws and waiting for the second window on slants and digs.
 He also shows this window awareness off-script.

-Going further, Hooker flashes the necessary discretion to land on his checkdown after progressing high-to-low and sensing pressure.
-As a competitor, he’s willing to finish forward on runs and use his frame against defenders.
+Expanding on his decision-making, Hooker flashes the necessary discretion to land on his checkdown after progressing high-to-low and sensing pressure.
+And as a competitor, he’s willing to finish forward on runs and use his frame against defenders.

 Areas for Improvement